DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

   * @odata.type **required** `string`

 ### DataSource
-* DataSource `object`: Represents a datasource definition in Azure Search, which can be used to configure an indexer.
+* DataSource `object`: Represents a datasource definition, which can be used to configure an indexer.
   * @odata.etag `string`: The ETag of the DataSource.
   * container **required** [DataContainer](#datacontainer)
   * credentials **required** [DataSourceCredentials](#datasourcecredentials)